-As this strange and difficult year has unfolded, it’s become clear that everyone’s needs are a little different from “normal”.
-We all need more of what makes us feel connected and grounded, and we certainly need more R & R – but with travel and events canceled, creating these habits and rituals at home is the new normal.
+In recent days, it’s become clear that everyone’s needs are a little different from “normal”.
+We all need more of what makes us feel connected and grounded, and we certainly need more R & R – and creating these habits and rituals at home is the new normal.
 We’re all looking for a retreat, or a space to decompress from nonstop work from home, school from home, health concerns, and economic and political stress.

 This cultural climate was the impetus for our newest formulas.
 Since the very beginning, our product inspiration has always come from the needs of our community – especially relevant in 2020.

 In that spirit, we’re proud to introduce our all-new Multi-Botanical Bath Salts with CBD, for Intimacy, Wellness and Relief.
 Designed to nourish, refresh and renew with the timeless wisdom of nature, these all-natural and organic soaks were inspired by ancient traditions – but designed for the current moment.

-For more on the process that birthed our Bath Salts, we spoke to Colleen Gerson – Foria’s Functional Wellness Educator and Botanical Formulator – about healing plant allies, surviving 2020, and what drove her to craft her latest creations.
+For more on the process that birthed our Bath Salts, we spoke to Colleen Gerson – Foria’s Functional Wellness Educator and Botanical Formulator – about healing plant allies, surviving tough times, and what drove her to craft her latest creations.